aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 <br>

 ## Getting Started
-### ⚠️ Please note that this demo is experimental, and should only be used for educational purposes.
+### ⛔️ This demo is experimental, and should only be used for educational purposes.
+Do not use this solution in any production environment.
+By deploying this solution, you understand and accept its risks and limitations.
 ⚠️ *Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.*

 To get the demo running in your own AWS account, follow these instructions.